navikt/syfosminfotrygd/README.md

 ### Deploy redis to dev manually:

-Deploying redis can be done manually with the following command:
+Deploying redis can be done manually with the following:
 ``` bash
 kubectl apply --context dev-gcp --namespace teamsykmelding -f redis.yaml
 ```

 ### Deploy redis to prod manually:

-Deploying redis can be done manually with the following command:
+Deploying redis can be done manually with the following:
 ``` bash
 kubectl apply --context prod-gcp --namespace teamsykmelding -f redis.yaml
 ```